google/gvisor/pkg/sentry/vfs/g3doc/inotify.md

     unopened p9 file (and possibly an open FID), through which the Sentry interacts with the gofer.
     *   *Solution:* Because there is no inode structure stored in the sandbox, inotify watches must be held on the dentry.
-This would be an issue in the presence of hard links, where multiple dentries would need to share the same set of watches, but in VFS2, we do not support the internal creation of hard links on gofer fs.
-As a result, we make the assumption that every dentry corresponds to a unique inode.
-However, the next point raises an issue with this assumption:
+For the purposes of inotify, we assume that every dentry corresponds to a unique inode, which may cause unexpected behavior in the presence of hard links, where multiple dentries should share the same set of watches.
+Indeed, it is impossible for us to be absolutely sure whether dentries correspond to the same file or not, due to the following point:
 *   **The Sentry cannot always be aware of hard links on the remote filesystem.** There is no way for us to confirm whether two files on the remote filesystem are actually links to the same inode.
 QIDs and inodes are